Using meaningful data types

 Data structures can be defined by combining or providing alternatives between other data structures or primitive types.
 The simplest data definition is the 'record' type, which is similar to a C struct.

-newHedgehog is a constructor function, which is otherwise treated like a normal function, and creates an instance of the Hedgehog type.
+type.
 Type names must begin with a capital letter to distinguish them from type variables (more on type variables later).
-The Hedgehog type can be used as follows:
+The Person

 Void main() {